 Information Systems Curriculum

 Students pursuing a BSBA-IST must complete a minimum of 120 credit hours.
-For information about the required coursework please visit UF’s Information Systems Major page or schedule an appointment with one of our information systems major Academic Advisors and Career Coaches.
+For information about the required coursework please visit UF’s Information Systems Major page or schedule an appointment with one of our information systems major Academic Advisors.

 Useful Minors and Electives